Posted by Debbie Harris

 Helping you find the right personal alarm service

-PPP Taking Care are trusted to provide the Age UK personal alarm service and support over 70,000 older adults remain independent in the homes they love.
+Taking Care are trusted to provide the Age UK personal alarm service and support over 70,000 older adults remain independent in the homes they love.
 Learn more about personal alarms and how they can help you or your loved ones remain independent.